Table of Contents

 Part 2: Why Individual Slope Replacements are Common

-Individual slope replacement allows you to repair and restore roof damage that is localized to a single (or a few) slope.
+Individual slope replacement allows you to repair roof damage that is localized to a single (or a few) slope.
 A proper slope repair leaves roofs structurally sound and returns them to their pre-damaged condition.

 Part 3: Common Reasons for Slope Replacements